 It might be slightly controversial to say that Daltrey sounds the best he’s ever sounded.
 His voice is just as strong as it was on Who’s Next or Tommy but it’s got a maturity to it that adds gravitas.
 He’s like an aged whiskey.
 The material (all of it even the Dylan cover) benefits from RD’s pipes working their magic on those songs.

 Ice On The Motorway is a good song in it’s original incarnation.
-With the modern recording of Wilko’s guitar work and Roger’s incredible voice bending the note and making the most of the infections it’s a total masterpiece.
+With the modern recording of Wilko’s guitar work and Roger’s incredible voice bending the note and making the most of the inflections it’s a total masterpiece.